Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 Does a good math foundation matter for a student who is not going to need math in college or career?

-Most people are surprised to learn where Algebra, Geometry and even much of Algebra 2 show up in other fields and careers, including design careers, social studies research, field work, and medical support and health careers — just to name a few.
+Most people are surprised to learn where Algebra, Geometry and even much of Algebra 2 show up in other fields and careers, including design careers, social studies research, field work, and medical support and health careers — to name just a few.
 This is why colleges require that the student have a good foundation in math through Algebra 2, and SAT® and ACT® Exam include math through Algebra 2.

 Whether you have a strong enthusiastic math student or a reluctant one, do him or her a favor (even if it’s not fun) and help your student get a solid math education through at least Algebra 2.
 After that, he or she can decide where to go with (or without) math, but at least the options won’t have been limited back in high school.